almogsi/almogsi/README.md

 ### Hi there 👋

-My name is Almog Simchon and I'm a PhD student at Ben-Gurion University of the Negev doing social psychological research in domains of language, political psych and emotion.
-Here you'll mainly find my attempts at developing `R` packages for computional text analysis.
+My name is Almog Simchon and I'm a PhD student at Ben-Gurion University of the Negev doing social psychological research in domains of language, political psych, and emotion.
+Here you'll mainly find my attempts at developing R packages for computational text analysis.
 Some could actually be useful!

-## Find me around the web:
+### Find me around the web:
 - Personal <a href="https://almogsi.com">website</a> 🌐
 - <a href="https://almogsi.com/my_files/Almog_Simchon_CV.pdf">CV</a> 💼
 - <a href = "https://scholar.google.co.il/citations?user=HTQXYFQAAAAJ&hl=en"> Google Scholar </a> 🎓